tgarc/tgarc.github.io/_posts/2015-03-24-connecting-to-a-bluetooth-speaker-with-pulseaudio.md

     $ sudo nano /etc/pulse/daemon.conf

-Look for this line and make sure it is commented out (i.e. make sure the line starts with the ; in front of it)
+Look for this line

+    resample-method = speex-float-3

+and replace it with

     ; resample-method = speex-float-3